PeeBs68/prog_da_project2/README.md

 We firstly fuse the data from multiple data sources to a single dataframe and then export it to JSON and CSV file formats.

 ### Further Analysis and Future Predictions
-This section is to show how the future looks in terms of Temperature Anomoly based on current trends in CO2 levels.
+This section discusses the results in more details and shows how the future looks based on current trends in CO2 levels.